 Bryan Davis, “Lake Martin area home sales up over 2016”, Alabama Center for Real Estate.

-Sales: Lake Martin area residential sales totaled 68 units during March, up by 32 units from the same month in 2016, when sales in the area totaled 36.
+Lake Martin area residential sales totaled 68 units during March.
+Up by 32 units from the same month in 2016, when sales in the area totaled 36.

-The Lake Martin Residential Monthly Report is developed in conjunction with the Lake Martin Area Association of Realtors to better serve area consumers.
+The Lake Martin Residential Monthly Report is developed in conjunction with the Lake Martin Area Association of Realtors.